Alina-em/test-app/README.md

 ---

-## 🤖 AI Tools Used
+## AI Tools Used

-- **GPT** (ChatGPT) — used for generating boilerplate code, converting UI ideas to components, and assisting with structure planning.
+- GPT (ChatGPT).

+## Notes

+- Icons interactivity was replaced with reply buttons interactivity in the **Communication** section to focus on core functionality within the deadline.

 ---

-## ⚠️ Notes

-- Icons interactivity (e.g., tooltips on icon click) was replaced with reply buttons interactivity in the **Communication** section to focus on core functionality within the deadline.
-- No unit or E2E tests were implemented for this version.

----

-## 📜 How to Run Locally
+## How to Run Locally

 ```bash
 # Clone the repo